econia-labs/econia-v5/doc/architecture-specification.md

    sequence number for the level `SHALL` be generated dynamically upon insertion such that the first order at a new price level assumes the sequence number 1.
-1. Each market `SHALL` have a B+ tree for each side, which caches the best price and its leaf node's address, and has a sort order direction such that the sequence number flag for bids, of descending sort order direction, is `HI_64 - sequence_number_at_level`.
-The tail of the tree `SHALL NOT` be cached, to avoid serialization griefing from the worst order in the queue.
+1. Each market `SHALL` have a B+ tree for each side, which caches the best price and its leaf node's address, the worst price and its leaf node's address, and has a sort order direction such that the sequence number flag for bids, of descending sort order direction, is `HI_64 - sequence_number_at_level`.
-1. The B+ tree `MAY` track its height at the root node, for ease of eviction monitoring, though insertion and lookup mechanics will be able to track height on the fly.
+1. The B+ tree `SHALL` track its height at the root node, for ease of eviction monitoring, though insertion and lookup mechanics `MAY` be able to track height on the fly.
+1. Each level in the B+ tree `SHALL` implement a doubly linked list of elements.
+1. The B+ tree `SHALL` support dynamically-updated configuration parameters like order within a tree level, such that these parameters can be tuned via governance.

 ### Extensions